Universities in the United Kingdom: Expansion after 1945

 After the Second World War, there was an enormous expansion in the demand for higher education.
 A final public university college was set up in Keele in 1949; this was the first university college to receive full degree awarding powers as a college rather than on becoming a university (St David's College, Lampeter, held limited degree awarding power from the mid 19th century, but could only award BA and BD degrees).

+In 1952, there were just 18 universities in the UK: Oxford, Cambridge, St Andrews, Glasgow, Aberdeen, Edinburgh, Durham, London, Wales, Birmingham, Manchester, Liverpool, Leeds, Sheffield, Queen’s University Belfast, Bristol, Reading and Nottingham.

 Between 1948 (Nottingham) and 1967 (Dundee) all of the university colleges (except those that had become colleges of the University of London) achieved independent university status.
 Newcastle University is notable for having been made a university in 1963 by Act of Parliament rather than by royal charter.
 The 1960s saw a large expansion in the number of universities in the UK with eight universities, known as the plateglass universities, established as new institutions rather than from earlier university colleges, a number of other institutions that had not been university colleges promoted directly to university status following the Robbins Report in 1963, and the Open University founded as a distance-learning University.

 In 1973, the University College at Buckingham was established as a private sector, non-profit college, opening in 1976.
 It awarded "licences" that were externally examined in the same manner as degrees, rather than being associated with the University of London or another parent university like the earlier university colleges.
 In 1983, it became the UK's first private university after being granted a royal charter as the University of Buckingham.